CrowdStrike/puppet-falcon/README.md

 The main limitation of the `api` install method is api rate limits.
 We haven't hit them ourselves, but it may be possible for large installations to hit a rate limit when using the `api` install method with `version_manage` set to `true`.

 Each time Puppet compiles a catalog for a node it uses the API to determine what version of the agent should be installed.
-If the agent is already on the correct version then no futher apis calls are made.
+If the agent is already on the correct version then no further apis calls are made.

 Setting `version_manage` to `false` will prevent any api calls unless the agent is not installed.